MaduhCrema/IMC/README.md

 # IMC
- - App that calculates IMD :calculate:
+ - App that calculates IMD ⚖️